 Meet our model Megan Battersby.
 Holly and I could not recommend Megan enough.
-Not only is Megan incredibly beautiful, she is a pleasure to deal with on and off set.
-Numerous times, Megan was called upon at a moments notice and she delivered.
-I can’t wait to see where Megan’s modelling career takes her, skies the limit!
+Not only is Megan incredibly beautiful, but she is also a pleasure to deal with on and off set.
+Numerous times, Megan was called upon at a moment’s notice and she delivered.
+I can’t wait to see where Megan’s modelling career takes her, skies are the limit!

 Makeup was created by the very talented Kate Atkinson Makeup Artist.
 Kate’s work speaks volumes, Megan looked stunning and her makeup lasted the entire day.
 However, Kate did more than beautiful makeup, she created an atmosphere that set the tone for the entire shoot.
 Kate made everyone feel at ease by starting conversations and creating a rapport with each supplier.
 Having Kate with you on the morning of your wedding day will make your nerves melt away.